-Q11.
+- Q11.
 In your introductory response to the opposing witnesses, you stated that IPL adopted a risk-based approach in developing a significant portion of the TDSIC Plan, inferring that reliability improvement was not the primary driver.
-Could you explain?

-A11.
-IPL used a risk model to define the five proposed investments categorized as Asset Replacement Projects (as opposed to a reliability improvement model inferred by the referenced testimonies).
+Could you explain? - All.
+IPL used a risk model to define the five proposed investments categorized as Asset referenced testimonies).
 Of the six categories of consequences of failure criteria used to evaluate specific assets for replacement, reliability is but one.
 To the extent that reliability is a factor in these projects, they address the risk of degrading system reliability as opposed to improving system reliability, seemingly the focus of much of the testimonies referenced in my response to question 9.
 IPL explained this distinction in its response to City of Indianapolis Data Request 2-21, a copy of which is included as IPL Witness JWC Attachment 7-R.